hogehuga/epss-db/README.md

 - Work on Ubuntu 24.04LTS
 - But, it's a common implementation, so it should work with a little adjustment.

+**VERY SLOW and IOWAITable**

+- Adding indexes speeds up data analysis.
+- However, adding more data slows it down.
+- Therefore, after you create a database, we recommend that you use it without adding any data to it.

+We are considering the intention to use mysql etc.

+- NO INDEX, NO ANALYSIS.
+- HAVE INDEX, HAVE DEADLY SLOW ADD DATA.

+# What's NEW!

+- 2023-12-10JST
+  - Added epss-add.sh to add data.
+- 2023-12-04JST
+  - First release.

 # Wht's This?

 EPSS is Exploit Prediction Scoreing Syste from FIRST ( https://www.first.org/epss/ ).